tj/reds/Readme.md

 # RedRediSearch

-  RedRediSearch is a Node.js wrapper library for the Redis RediSearch module.
-It is more-or-less syntactically compatible with Reds, another Node.js search module.
-RedRediSearch and RediSearch can provide full-text searching that is much faster the original Reds library.
+  RedRediSearch is a Node.js wrapper library for the [RediSearch](http://redisearch.io/) Redis module.
+It is more-or-less syntactically compatible with [Reds](https://github.com/tj/reds), another Node.js search library.
+RedRediSearch and RediSearch can provide full-text searching that is much faster than the original Reds library (see Benchmarks).

 ## Upgrading